Hill: Beinn Tharsuinn

 Dornoch Firth:

-I managed to get to a height of 450m as the sun began to appear.
+I managed to reach a height of 450m as the sun began to appear.

 Sunrise: